Feedback

 δ

-One common reason is that you are using an old version of GLIBC.
-GLIBC 2.14 is the current stable version.
-G-WAN requires at least GLIBC 2.11.
-Upgrade to Debian 6.0 or Ubuntu 10.04 for example.
+Another common reason is that you are using a very old version of LIBC.
+LIBC 2.18 is the current stable version.
+G-WAN requires at least LIBC 2.3.2 to support Linux epoll (I/O event notification).

-Another reason can be that G-WAN could not use the /tmp directory to store temporary compilation files.
+Another reason for this error to happen, can be that G-WAN could not use the /tmp directory to store temporary compilation files.
 The most likely reason is that the 'x' (execute) bit has been disabled for security reasons.
 The workaround is either to:

 No Listener